nicolezimerman/calculator/README.md

 1. Create a calculator that allows to add, substract, multiply and divide.
 (OK)
 2. Show the partial total, and on click on "=" show the final total.
 (OK)
 3. Add the posibility to use float numbers.
-4. Add the posibility to use brackets to create sub calcs.
-5. Add percentage.
+(OK)

 ## Iteration 1:

-1. Add history off totals.
+1. Add history of totals.
 2. Clear history.
 3. Persist history in local storage.
+4. Add the posibility to use brackets to create sub calcs.
+5. Add percentage.

 ## DONE: